System Service Installation

 --data-dir:

-guard.pid— PID file (prevents duplicate instances)baseline/— Behavioral baseline datarules/— Custom Sigma and YARA ruleslogs/— Event logs (JSONL with rotation)config.json— Guard configuration
+guard.pid— PID file (prevents duplicate instances)baseline/— Behavioral baseline datarules/— Custom ATR ruleslogs/— Event logs (JSONL with rotation)config.json— Guard configuration

 PID Management